Satej/satej.github.io/_posts/2023-02-11-accessibility-through-serverless-cdns.md

 ---
 layout: post
-title:  "Deno Deploy"
+title:  "Accessibility through Serverless CDNs"
 date:   2023-02-11 00:00:00 +0000
-categories: deno deploy edge
+categories: deno deploy edge deployment cdn serverless
 ---
 Today, we will discussing the evolution of web app deployments focusing on accessibility in particular.